-Ωmega supports a reflective mechanism that enables intensional analysis of reflected types, and thus allows programmers to write tactic level proof scripts at the value level on these reflections.
+The system supports a reflective mechanism that enables intensional analysis of reflected types, and thus allows programmers to write tactic level proof scripts at the value level on these reflections.
 The tactics can then be reflected back into the type system in a sound manner.
 Staging can be used to build efficient implementations by exploiting contextual invariants, it can also be used to extract efficient programs from proof like objects.
-Our sincere hope is that a programming language with these features can lead to more reliable programs.
+We conjecture that a programming language with these features can lead to more reliable programs.